annotation/text-fabric/tf/docs/about/searchdesign.md

 ![stitch](../images/SearchDesign/SearchDesign.008.png)

 The last step is actually getting results.
-A result is a bunch of nodes, one from each yarn, in such a way that result nodes on yarns fulfil the relationships that the qedges of the search template dictate.
+A result is a bunch of nodes, one from each yarn, in such a way that result nodes on yarns fulfill the relationships that the qedges of the search template dictate.
 If we can find such a set of nodes, we have stitched the yarns together.
 We call such a result a *stitch*.
 A stitch is a tuple of text nodes, each corresponding to exactly one